Welcome to the seventh annual installment of our Year-End Awards here at The Hockey Writers.

 WINNER: Gerard Gallant of the Vegas Golden Knights

 RUNNERS-UP: Bruce Cassidy of the Boston Bruins and Peter Laviolette of the Nashville Predators

 PAST WINNERS: Mike Babcock (2017), Barry Trotz (2016), Bob Hartley (2015), Patrick Roy (2014), Paul MacLean (2013), Ken Hitchcock (2012)

 DETAILS: Ten coaches received votes, but Gallant received every single first-place vote.

 THE SAM POLLOCK AWARD (MOST OUTSTANDING GENERAL MANAGER)

 Awarded to the general manager who had the most outstanding season.

-RUNNERS-UP: Garth Snow of the New York Islanders and Kevin Cheveldayoff of the Winnipeg Jets
+RUNNERS-UP: Steve Yzerman of the Tampa Bay Lightning and Kevin Cheveldayoff of the Winnipeg Jets

 BIGGEST SURPRISE OF THE SEASON